StuartsProjects/SX1280/ReadMe.md

 The library is now in its second revision, there are still some issues to attend to and changes to be made, see the sections 'Changes in Revision 2 Library' and 'Changes Required to Library' at the bottom of this document.

 Please do not expect basic level support on how to connect the SX1280 devices to a particular Arduino or other device, I just don't have the time to do this.
-The examples do work, so if for you they do not, assume there is a problem with your Arduino setup or how you have wired the modules or that they are faulty.
+The examples do work, so if for you they do not, assume there is a problem with your Arduino set-up or how you have wired the modules or that they are faulty.

 If the example programs are working, but you consider the reception distance is poor at maximum power (12dBm) there is no magic voodoo configuration that will make reception 'much better'.
 Reception distance can vary tremendously depending on environment, what range you get with good line of sight can be 1000 (or more) times the reception distances in urban areas.